 Global money transfer seems to be the last frontier for the current financial system to take high fees, take too long transferring and then not explain why (on either count).

-An argument for Libra includes a strong desire to democratise ‘wiring’ money across the ocean that is cheap, secure, transparent and safe via Blockchain technology.
+An argument for Libra includes a strong desire to democratise sending money overseas, that is cheap, secure, transparent and safe via Blockchain technology.

 What most consumers don’t know is that this concept of quick and cheap money transfer is already possible but that means that the current financial system would be losing one of their last money trees.

 What is the average cost of a global money transfer?

 According to the World Bank, the global average cost of sending $200 across the world is currently around 7 percent , but it can be much higher than this in each country.

 Additionally, in 2018 overall global remittance grew 10% to US$689 billion, including US$528 billion to developing countries.
 Overall global remittance is expected to grow 3.7% to US$ 715 billion in 2019, including US$549 billion to developing nations.